Arthur Altschul: Early life

 Altschul was born in 1920 in Manhattan to Helen Lehman Goodhart (maternal granddaughter of Mayer Lehman, one of the three founding brothers of Lehman brothers) and Frank Altschul.
 He graduated from Deerfield Academy in Massachusetts and in 1943 from Yale College.

 Career

 He served in the Marines from 1943 through 1945 and was a reporter for The New York Times in the late 1940s.

 He worked as an analyst with Lehman Brothers, then joined General American Investors Company and then Goldman Sachs where he served as a general partner from 1959 to 1977 and a limited partner from 1977 to 1999.
 He was also chairman of General American Investors from 1961 to 1995.

 He led the private family office, Overbrook Management Corporation, founded by his father to manage and protect the wealth and financial well-being of the Altschul Family.
-In 2002, the office opened to provides asset management and related services to institutional investors and high net worth individuals.
+In 2002, the office opened to provide asset management and related services to institutional investors and high net worth individuals.
 Over the years, Overbrook's leadership passed to him, and then to the third generation, his son, Arthur Goodhart Altschul, Jr, who currently serves as Overbrook's Chairman.